rollerworks/search-docs/searching_in_practice.rst

 .. tip::

-    You are not limited a single table, the actual searching in a database is done by a search processor which may support searching complex structures or separated documents.
+    You are not limited a single table, the actual searching in a database is done by a condition processor which may support searching complex structures or separated entities.

-    So no problem if you want to search for an invoice that has a customer relationship and you want to use the customer as leading condition.
+    So no problem if you want to search for an invoice that has a customer relationship, and you want to use the customer as leading condition.

 Search for users with a specific gender
 ---------------------------------------

-Say we want to find all users female users.
+Say we want to find all female users.

-We use the following condition: ``gender: female``
+Using condition: ``gender: female``

-We will give use the following result.
+Will give the following result.

 +----------+------------+--------------+-----------------+-----------+
 | id       | gender     | reg_date     | is_admin        | enabled   |